xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(dkulp) Start work on Import of channels from LSP msq files -- enh(dkulp) Allow Fire to be from top/left/right/bottom   Fixes #245 (kind of) -- enh(dkulp) Allow effects to provide a "pre-rendered" background for display on the grid.
+Update "SKips" effect to use it.  (provides scroll performance enhancement)
-4.1.0  Jun 1, 2015
+    -- enh(dkulp) Add ability for Garland effect to go Up/Down/Up+Down/Down+Up/Left/Right/Left+Right/Right+Left 4.1.0  Jun 1, 2015
     -- bug(dkulp) Fix several crashes due to rendering just part of an effect -- bug(dkulp) Fix several crashes related to multi-threaded rendering